Cloud Migration – Metadata for Confluence

 What is not migrated automatically?

-• Space Metadata Values: Space Metadata are not supported in cloud.
-We offer a solution to automatically transfer Space metadata into global metadata.
-You can then automatically migrate them as global metadata in cloud.
+Space Metadata values: Space Metadata is not supported in Cloud.
+We offer a solution to transfer Space metadata into global metadata.
+You can then automatically migrate them as global metadata in Cloud.
 To get the solution, please contact us.

 What are the biggest changes compared to Data Center?

-• Absence of Metadata History: The ability to track changes to Metadata values, which is available in the Data Center/server version, is not present in the cloud app.
+Absence of Metadata History: The ability to track changes to Metadata values, which is available in the Data Center/server version, is not yet present in the cloud app.

 Are you a solution partner and have questions about licensing during migration?